What is an opaque pointer?

 Why Opaque pointer?

 There are places where we just want to hint the compiler that “Hey!
-This is some DS which will be used by our clients.
+This is some data structure which will be used by our clients.
 Don’t worry, clients will provide its implementation while preparing compilation unit”.
 Such type of design is robust when we deal with shared code.
 Please see below example:

 Let’s say we are working on an app to deal with images.
 Since we are living in a world where everything is moving to cloud and devices are very affordable to buy, we want to develop apps for windows, android and apple platforms.
 So, it would be nice to have a good design which is robust, scalable and flexible as per our requirements.
 We can have shared code which would be used by all platforms and then different end-point can have platform specific code.